 Home

 I wrote a highly cited paper proposing that the two-meter-long human genome folds inside the microscopic cell nucleus through a novel mechanism of loop extrusion, and used molecular dynamics simulations and CRISPR gene editing to engineer genomes in 3D.
-The loop extrusion model was subsequently confirmed by others in single-molecule experiments.
+This prompted subsequent demonstrations (1, 2) that the Cohesin complex served as the unknown molecular motor in our loop extrusion model—a surprising new function that had eluded researchers despite 20 years of intensive study.

 I majored in mathematics and minored in computer science at Harvard, and also completed a masters degree at New England Conservatory, where I studied flute performance with Paula Robison.